 “I galloped him on Tuesday where I put the blinkers on and just sat him off a horse, an ordinary horse, but I sat him back off it and he gave me a great feel,” Conlan said.

 “We’ve just got to be careful about how we place him now because this is obviously a stallion-making race and he has got a nice pedigree, he’s out of a nice Marscay mare.

-“We have the Sydney Carnival coming up but we may yet back off him and head for a race like the Group 1 All Aged Stakes or the Group 1 Stradbroke Handicap while he is still able to get in ok in the weights.”
+“We’ve got Sydney coming up but it might even be ideal to back off him and look at maybe going to the All Aged (Stakes) or maybe even going to the Stradbroke (Handicap) while he is still going to get in okay with the weights.”